Jiamingxu20/ECE-385/README.md

 ### How to run

-* Pull the whole project
+* Pull the whole project "Final".
-* Connect your computer to a FPGA board and specify in Quartus
+* Connect your computer to a FPGA board and specify in Quartus.
-* Compile the project in Quartus and program the device
+* Compile the project in Quartus and program the device.
-* Connect your FPGA board to a monitor via VGA
+* Connect your FPGA board to a monitor via VGA.
-* Compile and run the C code in Eclipse
+* Compile and run the C code in Eclipse.
 * You are ready to play!